19hours/sg-statutes/Acts/Road Traffic Act.md

 (ii) for intimating any intended change of speed or direction of a motor vehicle; or

-(iii) for measuring or indicating or measuring and indicating the amount of motor spirit in the fuel tank of a motor vehicle,
+(iii) for measuring or indicating or measuring and indicating the amount of motor fuel in any fuel tank of a motor vehicle,

+[Act 25 of 2011 wef 01/01/2012]

 and to regulate or prohibit the use of any such appliance and to secure that they shall be efficient and kept in proper working order;